Supporting a marine protected area network in South African waters

-Kerry Sink’s work focuses on expanding marine protected areas (MPAs).
+Kerry Sink’s work involves designing and supporting the implementation of effective marine protected areas (MPAs).

 To learn more about Sink, visit her bio online.